python-cffi/cffi/doc/source/index.rst

 If specified, this argument gives an "initializer", like you can use with C code to initialize global variables.

 The actual function calls should be obvious.
-It's like C.  Did you even notice that we accidentally left a trailing semicolon?
-That's fine because it is valid Python syntax as well ``:-)``
+It's like C.

 =======================================================